 - AB 1359 – Critical Infrastructure Breach Reporting – Requires critical infrastructure businesses in California that have a pre-existing requirement to report breaches of their computer systems to federal authorities to also report that breach to the state's Office of Emergency Services.
 Sponsor: Author.

 - AB 76 –Marijuana Marketing – Prohibits the operator of an Internet Web site or online service, online application, or mobile application from marketing marijuana products or services to a minor, or to a person under 21 years of age, in certain circumstances.
 Sponsor: Author.

 - AB 175 – Marijuana Labeling – Requires manufacturers of adult use marijuana, prior to releasing marijuana-infused edible products into California’s market, to receive approval for the labeling and packaging from the Bureau of Marijuana Control.
 This would ensure that the products are in compliance with the child safety and marketing provisions of the Adult Use of Marijuana Act (AUMA) (Proposition 64).
-Sponsor: Union of American Physicians and Dentists, AFSCME, AFL-CIO.
+Sponsors: Union of American Physicians and Dentist and The American Federation of State, County and Municipal Employees (AFSCME), AFL-CIO.